Last Updated on

 To prevent your baby from getting a swollen eye, keep the eye area clean with a clean wet cloth and warm water.
 If your baby’s eye is infected, wiping it with a clean, cool cloth will help.
 Make it a point to wash your baby’s hair frequently, as it may contain a buildup of pollen or pet dander, which could cause eye irritation.

-In order to prevent your baby from puffy eyes, caused by allergens, it’s a must to wash your baby’s bed with hot water on a weekly basis.
-Hypoallergenic and mild detergents should be used.
-Always ensure that the carpet in your baby’s room is replaced as well.
+In order to lower the chances of puffy eyes caused by allergens, it’s a must to wash your baby’s bedding with hot water on a weekly basis.
+Use hypoallergenic and mild detergents while washing your baby’s bedding and ensure that the carpet in your baby’s room is replaced as well.

 When to Call Your Doctor